Labor Day Email Techniques To Inspire Your Campaigns

 Source: MailCharts

-And here’s an email by the abc Carpet & Home company that sells rugs and furniture.
+And here’s an email from the abc Carpet & Home company that sells rugs and furniture.
 They created a very elegant email that plays on the “not wearing white after Labor Day” thing.
 While people are used to seeing clothing brands do it, when it’s a home decor company, it looks unexpected and refreshing:

 Labor Day email from abc Carpet & Home that features white and light beige home decor items and has a tagline “white on white”